ushasri123980/FPGA/README.md

 to <Total number of nodes>-1

  2. Each line of the second part lists the two FPGAs connected by each FPGA connection channel.
-The number of lines in the second part is equal to the total number of FPGA connection channels.
+The number of lines in the second part is equal to the total number of FPGA connection channels.<br />
-Format:<FPGA id> <FPGA id>
+Format:<FPGA id> <FPGA id><br />
-A sample of the second part is given below.
+A sample of the second part is given below.<br />
- 0 3
+ 0 3 <br />
-  1 3
+  1 3 <br />
+  2 3 <br />

+  3.The third part provides the information of the nets.
+The information of each net is given by a separate line where the first label is the id of its source node and the remaining labels are the ids of its sink nodes.
+The number of lines for the third part is equal to the total number of nets.<br />
+Format:<source node id> <sink node id><sink node id>…<br />
+A sample of the third part is given below.<br />
+  0 1 2<br />
+1 2 6<br />
-  2 3
+2 3 5<br />
+3 4<br />
+6 7<br />
+  4.The final part is the fixed node description.
+The information of each fixed node is given by a separate line where the first label is the id of the fixed node and the second label is the id of the FPGA it is assigned to.<br />
+Format:<fixed node id><FPGA id><br />
+A sample input of the final part is given below.<br />
+  2 3<br />
+  4 0<br />

+### output Format
+Output the partitioning result in the order of the node id.
+For each line, the first label is the id of node and the second label is the id of FPGA which it is assigned to.
+Format: <node id><FPGA id>